yashchitalia/yashchitalia.github.io/_pages/about.md

 In Summer 2021, I graduated with a Ph.D. from the [Medical Robotics and Automation Laboratory](https://robomed.gatech.edu/) at the Georgia Institute of Technology, where I worked on Robotic Guidewires and Neuro-endoscopes.
 I have been lucky to collaborate with experts at Georgia Tech in robotics, mechatronics, computer vision, modeling of mechanical systems, machine learning and haptics.
 I have also collaborated with interventional radiologists, radiation oncologists and neurosurgeons from the [Emory Winship Cancer Institute](https://winshipcancer.emory.edu/index.html) and the [Emory University Department of Neurosurgery](http://neurosurgery.emory.edu/).
-I also briefly worked on generating haptic datasets for [robotic hospital beds](http://pwp.gatech.edu/hrl/autobed-a-web-controlled-robotic-bed/) that can sense the pose of the occupant for collaborating with [PR2 robots](http://pwp.gatech.edu/hrl/wp-content/uploads/sites/231/2016/07/collaboration-robotic-bed.pdf).

 In Fall 2022, I will head the HEAlthcare Robotics and Telesurgery (HEART) Laboratory at the University of Louisville as an Assistant Professor of Mechanical Engineering.